-- Unfunded Mandates.
-We oppose unfunded mandates.
-If the state or federal governments seek to promote particular policy objectives, such mandates should be accompanied by an appropriate level of funding. - Municipal Bonds.
+- Municipal Bonds.
 We support the removal or modification of overly burdensome and costly restrictions affecting the issuance of municipal bonds.
 Further, we support the continued tax-exempt status for municipal bonds. - Alternative Revenue Sources.
-Locally elected officials and the citizens they represent should be granted the authority to impose local-option taxes.
+Locally elected officials and the citizens they represent should be granted the authority to impose local-option taxes, including exactions such as an excise tax.
 Existing state preemption of local-option taxes should be removed. - Streamlined Sales Tax Project.
 We support the Streamlined Sales Tax Project including a local compensating use component.
 Locally elected officials and their citizens should determine local sales and use tax rates.
 We urge Congress to take action as soon as practicable to pave the way for mandatory collection of sales and use taxes on remote sales.
-Any federal tax legislation should not preempt state and local sales tax authority.
-We categorically oppose including any other issue, including changes in the ability of cities to impose and collect taxes and fees on telecommunications providers, as a part of streamlined sales tax legislation. - Local Sales and Excise Taxes.
-We support the existing statutory authority for all cities to impose local sales taxes and seat taxes and the existing statutory distribution for all sales taxes.
-In addition, we support the existing statutory authority for some cities to impose development excise taxes.
-We support an expansion of that authority which would give all cities the ability to impose local excise taxes. - Budgeting.
-Accurate assessed valuation information must be available and the statutory timetable should include reasonable deadlines for submission.
-We support legislation which would move existing budgetary timelines back by a minimum of 30 days. - Sales Tax Exemptions.
-We oppose the continued erosion of the state and local sales tax base.
-The Legislature should actively review existing exemptions in order to determine whether the exemptions are still appropriate. - Property Appraisal.
+Any federal tax legislation should not preempt state and local sales tax authority. - Local Sales Taxes.
+We support the existing statutory authority for all cities to impose local sales taxes and seat taxes and the existing statutory distribution for all sales taxes. - Sales Tax Exemptions.
+Given the current and future budget challenges facing both state and local governments, we oppose the continued erosion of the state and local sales tax base.
+The Legislature should actively review existing exemptions in order to determine whether the exemptions are still appropriate. - Property Tax Exemptions.
+We believe that the existing property tax base should be protected, and therefore, encourage the Legislature to resist any proposal to further exempt any specific property classification from taxation. - Property Appraisal.
 In order to maintain fair and equal taxation, we support appraisals based on fair market value. - Valuation Caps.
 We oppose caps in property valuations as unconstitutional and inequitable. - Banking and Investment Restrictions.
 We support maximum banking and investment choices for local government.
-At a minimum, cities, counties, and school districts should have the same banking and investment authority that the state has granted to itself.
-(Joint initiative with the Kansas Association of Counties.) - Independent Living Units.
-We recommend amendment and clarification of the state law with regard to independent living units which are operated by not-forprofit entities.
+At a minimum, cities, counties, and school districts should have the same banking and investment authority that the State has granted to itself. - Independent Living Units.
+We recommend amendment and clarification of the state law with regard to independent living units which are operated by not-for-profit entities.
 As a matter of tax equity and fairness, we support the inclusion of independent living units as taxable properties.